 To further look into what is occurring within these imperfect model experiments near the isolated supercell, Fig. 16 plots composite reflectivity over the box in Fig. 1b for dry-bias experiments NoNd, CNTLd, and 1RDd0.5.
-As in the perfect model experiments, the imperfect model forecasts of CNTLd and 1RDd0.5 both show similar development of the supercell as in the truth at 2145 UTC (recall the supercell initiates at 2105 UTC in the truth), whereas the baseline NoNd does not show corresponding initiation.
-However, 30 minutes later significant differences begin to appear, as the imperfect model shows increased spurious convection, even in baseline NoNd.
-While CNTLd and 1RDd0.5 both show a stronger storm that appears to be similar to the supercell in the truth, its supercell characteristics are unclear and it is not as strong.
-The spurious storm development may be affecting the growth of the single supercell in each imperfect model forecast.
-Positive impacts can be seen initially, but model error grows larger than the differences due to initial conditions, masking the impact later on.
-In imperfect forecasts, the impact of refractivity assimilation on convection lasts no longer than 30 - 60 minutes, whereas in perfect model forecasts the impact lasts for at least an hour, and in some experiments up to 3 hours.
+As in the perfect model experiments, the imperfect model forecasts of CNTLd and 1RDd0.5 show similar development of the supercell as in the truth at 2145 (recall the supercell initiates at 2105 in the truth), whereas the baseline NoNd does not show corresponding initiation.
+However, 30 min later significant differences begin to appear, as the imperfect model shows increased spurious convection, even in baseline NoNd.
+CNTLd shows a strong supercell that is similar to that in the truth, though it has a broader area of high reflectivity.
+Experiment 1RDd0.5 also shows a storm that appears to be similar to the supercell in the truth, though its supercell characteristics are unclear and it is not as large.
+The spurious storm development may be affecting the growth of the single supercell in 1RDd0.5.
+Positive